Why Optimize MSC Cell Culture Conditions?

 The Wells group used an immortalized MSC cell line as well as primary human bone marrow MSC and started with looking at serum deprivation and autophagy.
 They were surprised to find no effect on immortalized MSC when they starved them of serum, pyruvate, or individual amino acids.
 They did, however, find a large effect when MSC were starved of glucose.

 Using the Agilent Seahorse analyzer, the authors found that in addition to a high rate of glucose consumption, MSC exhibited high extracellular acidification rates, also suggesting active glycolysis.
 The MSC responded to increased glucose levels by reduced autophagy.
 Conversely, autophagy was restored in response to reduction of glucose back to lower levels.
-However, these experiments were done without controlling room air oxygen levels to physiologically relevant oxygen levels.
+However, these experiments for MSC cell culture conditions were done without controlling room air oxygen levels to physiologically relevant oxygen levels.

 As we all learned in biochemistry, cells have two major mechanisms for generating ATP for cellular activities, aerobic oxidative phosphorylation (cellular respiration) and anaerobic glycolysis.
 Oxygen is the final electron acceptor in the electron transport chain used for ATP generation by mitochondria during cellular respiration.